10 tips to win more prizes on Instagram

 4. Ensure your profile looks good

 A promoter might pop to your profile before deciding if you’re a winner – so make sure it looks good.
 Upload a photo and an interesting bio.
 Don’t share too many regram photos at once – end your comping session by uploading some original, attractive content – those are the photos people see first when they check out your profile.
 Enter regram photos sparingly and delete regrams from your profile as soon as the winner is announced (if the winner is announced – the lack of public announcements is a gripe many Instagram compers have!).
+You might want to pin some non-comping story highlights across the top of your profile too – eg. favourite travel or food photos.

 Unfortunately, you can only search for one Instagram hashtag at a time.
 Try using #competition if you’re in the UK, #contest for the US – or #giveaway works internationally, and #win or #prize might also give you results (you can search at www.instagram.com too).
 It might seem time-consuming at first, but you’ll soon learn to quickly swipe through the results looking for prize photos or the word ‘win’ – you can find some really low entry giveaways doing this.
+You can also follow a hashtag to see it on your feed – handy if you want to track entries to a competition!

 6. Upload old photos